 - All park fees included

-Best for: Solo travelers, backpackers, young adventurers who prioritize wildlife over comfort.
+Best for: Solo travelers, backpackers, and young adventurers who prioritize wildlife over comfort.

 Typical itinerary: Tarangire → Serengeti → Ngorongoro Crater